Search Results :

 Azure AD - New Application

-• Edit BASIC SAML CONFIGURATION and enter the SP Entity ID for Identifier and the ACS URL for Reply URL from Service Provider section of the ASP.NET SAML plugin as per Step 1B.
+• After clicking on Edit, enter the SP Entity ID for Identifier and the ACS URL for Reply URL from Service Provider Metadata tab of the plugin as per Step 1B.

 Azure AD - App Federation Metadata Url